STW: 1970s and 1980s

 Among the station's key achievements, it produced a major drama series in 1973 - The Drifter, starring Alan Cassell.
 In the run up to the launch of colour broadcasting, STW produced the first full colour TV news bulletin in November 1974.
 The station won its first Logie Award in 1971 for locally produced variety show Spotlight.

 STW remained independently owned until 1978, when it became affiliated with the Nine Network, allowing direct access to its programming.
 In 1984, the station was bought by businessman Alan Bond for just under $50 million, becoming part of Bond Media.
 It became a network owned and operated station when Bond purchased the Nine Network from Kerry Packer.

-In April 1984, STW9 became the first station in Perth to commence 24-hour broadcasting.
+On 17 April 1984, STW9 became the first station in Perth to commence 24-hour broadcasting.
 The station also claimed the first hour-long news program in the city, beating TVW, and mirroring Ten's in SA and eastern Australia (Ten did not have a station in the city until NEW-10 launched in 1988).

 In 1989, Bond Media sold STW to Sunraysia Television for A$95 million.
 The deal also involved Bond Media purchasing the Sunraysia owned STV-8 for A$18 million.
 Bond Media was forced to sell due to the Federal cross-media ownership laws, which restricted the level of national reach for media owners.

 2000s

+STW commenced digital television transmission in January 2001, broadcasting on VHF Channel 8 while maintaining analogue transmission on VHF Channel 9.

 In January 2007, Sunraysia Television posted a profit warning, from an expected 12% drop in revenue over the previous six months, citing a weak local advertising market and low ratings, despite a strong state economy.
 The profit warning led to speculation of a potential takeover of STW-9, with PBL and regional network WIN Television indicated as potential bidders.
 PBL Media announced in February 2007 that it would purchase STW-9 for A$136.4 million, with the deal to be completed in late March or early April subject to shareholder approval.

 However, major long-term shareholder, WIN, was also interested in the station.
 In June 2007, shareholders approved a revised bid from WIN.